Where We Be

 two palaces and artificial lake (or baray).
 The visitor center is on the far side of the lake.

-We just love these worn and weather-beaten steps
+We just love these worn steps

 Now it's time to start climbing.
 The stone path is wonderfully jumbled and ancient feeling,